Leadership is a trendy topic. But how to recognize trustworthy leader?

 - Richard Bach

-They don't care about theory and what everybody thinks, they care about results.
+They don't care about what everybody thinks, they care about results.

 They will never try to influence you badly - or even influence you at all.